 Art Nouveau (French for ‘New Style’) was a movement in the history of design.
 It began during 1861 in England when a gentleman named William Morris (in collaboration with other artists) created the ‘Arts & Crafts movement’.
 This was a reaction to the mid-19th-century artistic styles.

-In architecture, art nouveau is more of an architectural detail and decoration, rather than a style.
+In architecture, it is more of an architectural detail and decoration rather than a style.
 It involved a philosophy that beautiful things could benefit people who saw them.

-However, it was most popular between 1890 and 1910, when Victorian ‘fussiness’ became less popular.
+Between 1890 and 1910 was when Art Nouveau became most popular and the Victorian ‘fussiness’ became less popular.

-Architects and designers were under the belief that the greatest beauty could be found in nature, and so started taking inspiration from the natural world and what they could see around them.
-Their designs were being characterised by floral motifs and flowing, sinuous curves mimicking those found in nature.
+Architects and designers were under the belief that the greatest beauty could be found in nature.
+So they began to take inspiration from the natural world and what they could see around them.
+Their designs were being characterised by floral motifs and flowing curves mimicking those found in nature.

 Some structures seem almost organic, with undulating forms rising from the ground.
 Graceful lines stretch and then bend back on themselves to create a form called a ‘Whiplash Curve’.
 This free-flowing line often appears vinelike, and carries a dreamlike symbolism and an aversion to symmetry.
 Whiplash Curves have become a hallmark of Art Nouveau.

 Floral and plant like embellishments